Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Numerical Results

 Table~\ref{table:implementationGame_node_player} shows the percentage of instances solved by Algorithm \ref{algorithm:BC}.
 All instances for which no NE was proved needed at least 6 cuts.
-The top plot of Figure~\ref{figure:ECDF_implementationGame_characteristics} shows the ECDFs of the instances for which the algorithm either found an NE or proved that no NE exists.
-Those instances for which an NE is found take significantly less time than an instance for which it is proved that no NE exists.
-This seems reasonable because proving that an instance contains no NE needs to remove all feasible strategies from the problem by cutting, branching, and pruning, while finding an NE just needs to find one specific point.
-As can be seen in the middle plot of Figure~\ref{figure:ECDF_implementationGame_characteristics}, more than \SI{25}{\%} of the solved instances are solved in the root node, i.e., without branching.
+As can be seen in the top plot of Figure~\ref{figure:ECDF_implementationGame_characteristics}, \SI{22}{\%} of the solved instances are solved in the root node, i.e., without branching.
 This might be explained by the fact that the best responses contain constraints for the conservation of the flow in a network.
 They are formulated with a totally unimodular matrix and thus the solution of an LP containing only those constraints would be integral.
 In our case, the node problem has the flow conservation constraints as well as some more constraints, so it may be expected to find an integral solution fast.
-Similarly, the bottom plot of Figure~\ref{figure:ECDF_implementationGame_characteristics} shows that \SI{18}{\%} of solved instances are solved with no cuts derived.
-In addition, \SI{7}{\%} of the unsolved instances reach the time limit with no cuts derived.
+Similarly, the bottom plot of Figure~\ref{figure:ECDF_implementationGame_characteristics} shows that \SI{25}{\%} of solved instances are solved with no cuts derived.
+In addition, \SI{6}{\%} of the unsolved instances reach the time limit with no cuts derived.
 In this case, there are many visited nodes, which shows that the instances are large enough so that no integral solution was ever encountered despite the overall large branching tree.
 Such cases might benefit from more involved branching strategies.